oskarpiibar/CALL-project/README.md

 4. Then you can open the web app through the http link that appears in the terminal
 5. Choose a native language and click the correct button
 6. The corrected text will appear in a moment with the analyzed mistakes.

+It might be necessary to set up a venv and install some necessary imports to run the file